Cancer survival rate: What it means for your prognosis

 - Understand your prognosis.
 The experience of other people in your same situation can give you and your doctor an idea of your prognosis — the chance your cancer will be cured.
-Other factors include your age and your general health.
-Your doctor uses all of these factors to help you understand the seriousness of your condition.
+Other factors include age and general health.
+Your doctor uses these factors to help you understand the seriousness of your condition.

 See more In-depth

-- Understanding prognosis and cancer statistics: Questions and answers.
+- Understanding cancer prognosis.
 National Cancer Institute. http://www.cancer.gov/cancertopics/factsheet/support/prognosis-stats.
-Accessed Feb.
-22, 2011.
+Accessed Nov.
+6, 2013.